Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 Her ashes were scattered by Patricia Cairns less than 10 miles from the Saddleworth Moor.

-I love stories like this because there’s this inherent question as to weather the “weaker” of the two killers really had no other choice but to do what they did, that they were tricked/scared/blackmailed into it.
+I love stories like this because there’s this inherent question as to whether the “weaker” of the two killers really had no other choice but to do what they did, that they were tricked/scared/blackmailed into it.
 And in some instances, that may be true.
 But in my opinion, if Myra Hindley had been doing this against her will, the moment Ian Brady was arrested for his crimes, she would have spilled her guts out of guilt or sadness or relief to finally be free of this nightmare.

 But she didn’t.